 The scary thing for the restaurant ...
-I wasn't disappointed enough to put the time into sharing my thoughts with them (as you might remember I did with Lyft).
+I wasn't disappointed enough to put the time into sharing my thoughts with them.
 They were in that strange zone of mediocrity that doesn't really deserve more attention.
-And, given my past experiences sharing my thoughts with other people, I just wasn't up for another eye roll or some defense of a reason for subpar work.
+And, given my past experiences sharing feedback (solicited and not), I just wasn't up for another eye roll or some defense (excuse) for subpar work.

 So, I quietly never returned and I never encouraged others to go.
 (And I like recommending restaurants because it helps people and feeds my ego ...
-I know ... sad).
+I know ... sad given my age).
 Eventually, the restaurant closed.

 For me ... it's a reminder to seek and invite feedback rather than wait and hope for it.

 And while the story is a lesson for sales organizations, it also applies to individuals.
 It's important to be approachable to others (Smile & Move principal #3) so they feel comfortable giving you feedback.
 And every once in a while, you can take the first step and ask a teammate or manager how you're doing and/or how you can improve (be no ego).

 A few of my feedback request questions below...